Aliases for JAK2 Gene

 GeneCards Summary for JAK2 Gene

 JAK2 (Janus Kinase 2) is a Protein Coding gene.
-Diseases associated with JAK2 include Thrombocythemia 3 and Leukemia, Acute Myeloid.
-Among its related pathways are Interferon gamma signaling and RET signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with JAK2 include Thrombocythemia 3 and Polycythemia Vera.
+Among its related pathways are RET signaling and Oncogenic MAPK signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is JAK3.

 UniProtKB/Swiss-Prot for JAK2 Gene